 Tim Kennedy is a tough guy who is about to take on some of America’s most deadly jobs, which he considers both an inspiration and honor.

-Kennedy is not only an active, Range qualified, Green Beret, Special Forces Sniper and a top 5 professional MMA fighter, but he’s the host of Discovery’s latest show “Hard to Kill.”
-In it, he’ll spend some time touring the United States and trying out a variety of occupations that, although wildly different, share one common factor - they’re deadly.
+Kennedy is not only an active, Ranger qualified, Green Beret, Special Forces Sniper and a top 5 professional MMA fighter, but he’s also the host of Discovery’s latest show “Hard to Kill.”
+In it, he’ll spend time touring the United States and trying out a variety of occupations that, although wildly different, share one common factor -- they’re deadly.

 “This show is ‘Dirty Jobs,’ except these jobs will kill you.
 You’re not cleaning poop off the street, you’re cleaning something that’s going to jump on your face and slit your throat.
 You’re not trying to disconnect a car battery, you’re trying to disconnect a bomb,” Kennedy told Fox News.
-“It’s Anthony Bourdain’ ‘Sights Unseen’ where I’m trying to take people to places that they’d never get access to.
-To a world that you’d never imagined.
+“It’s Anthony Bourdain’ ‘Sights Unseen’ where I’m trying to take people to places that they’d never get access to, to a world that you’d never imagine.
 And this world is dangerous, this world is hazardous and the people that live in this world die.”

-In each new episode of “Hard to Kill,” which premieres Tuesday, July 31 at 10 p.m.
-EST on Discovery, Kennedy will spend time with the men and women who keep America running by taking big risks with their employment every day.
+In each new episode of “Hard to Kill,” which premieres Tuesday on Discovery, Kennedy will spend time with the men and women who keep America running by taking big risks with their employment every day.

 “I do these jobs for a week, two weeks, a month maybe.
 These people do these jobs for decades, maybe even generations,” he said.
 “There’s not a lot of people that could throw themselves into this world, into these jobs and come out breathing.
 I don’t come out unscathed.
 I have new scars from this show.”